agility-game/dokploy/300/500/README.md

 Click on the ```Frontend``` application to configure it.

-In the configuration page, paste the previously copied URL into the field under the **Git** tab:
+In the configuration page, paste the previously copied URL into the field Repository URL under the **Git** tab:

 ![configure_service_application-001](https://github.com/agility-game/dokploy/assets/1499433/ba6f3c44-61de-46cc-8ce7-0efe358bc467)